doctrine/orm/docs/en/reference/working-with-objects.rst

 Querying
 --------

-Doctrine 2 provides the following ways, in increasing level of power and flexibility, to query for persistent objects.
+Doctrine ORM provides the following ways, in increasing level of power and flexibility, to query for persistent objects.
 You should always start with the simplest one that suits your needs.